maswell/notes/howto/howto_DesignIIRwithVerilog/README.md

 README
 ===========================

-how to desing an iir filter with verilog
+how to desing an iir filter using verilog
 _______